 you face due south and it can be hazy or harsh.

-I have been shooting with a Nikon 200-400mm f4 VR, which lens gives great quality wide open and is just about hand-holdable, if you fancy a workout!
+I was shooting with a Nikon 200-400mm f4 VR, which lens gives great quality wide open and is just about hand-holdable, if you fancy a workout!

 As of 2016 I have introduced the Fuji X-system to my air show photography now that the 100-400 zoom lens is in my bag.

-Now i have an X-T2 I have every hoe that focus issues will be a thing of the past as it is significantly more capable.
+Now I have an X-T2 the focus issues are fortunately a thing of the past as it is significantly more capable.